eroshdy97/exercism_solutions/README.md

 Here are my solutions for the exercises on [Exercism.org](http://exercism.org/) :smile:.

-My solutions is NOT by any means the fastest nor the smallest ones out there but it get the job done :sweat_smile:.
+My solutions is NOT by any means the fastest nor the smallest ones out there but it gets the job done :sweat_smile:.

 Currently I have only python solutions :snake:.